-In this posting I explore the goal-driven aspect of the Disciplined Agile Delivery (DAD) process decision framework.
+In this posting we explore the goal-driven aspect of the Disciplined Agile Delivery (DAD) process decision framework.
 This goal-driven approach enables DAD to avoid being prescriptive and thereby be more flexible and easier to scale than other agile methods.
 For example, where Scrum prescribes a value-driven Product Backlog approach to managing requirements DAD instead says that during construction you have the goal of addressing changing stakeholder needs.
 DAD also indicates that there are several process factors/issues surrounding that goal that you need to consider, and there are several techniques/practices that you should consider adopting to do so.
 DAD goes further and describes the advantages and disadvantages of each technique and in what situations it is best suited for.
 Yes, Scrum’s Product Backlog approach is one way to address changing stakeholder needs but it isn’t the only option nor is it the best option in most situations.

 We start by describing how to visualize goals.
 We then summarize the goals called out by the DAD framework, a topic we’ve written about in the past so we only cover this topic briefly here.
 We end with a summary of the advantages and disadvantages of a goal-driven approach over the more prescriptive approaches of older agile methods.

-In the DAD book we described process goals in a non-visual manner using tables which explored the advantages and disadvantages of the techniques associated with a process factor.
-Since we wrote the book both Mark and I have spent a lot of time helping people to understand what a goals-driven approach entails and we’ve found that many people respond well to visual representations of a process goal.
+In the original DAD book we described process goals in a non-visual manner using tables which explored the advantages and disadvantages of the techniques associated with a process factor.
+Since we wrote that book both Mark and I have spent a lot of time helping people to understand what a goals-driven approach entails and we’ve found that many people respond well to visual representations of a process goal.
 Yes, the process decision tables are very important but a visual overview helps to provide context for the detailed information.

 Figure 1.
 The notation of goal diagrams.